bsuraj23/NineThirtyBatch/README.md

 2.Check whether 'char' datatype exist in python or not?
 In python does not have a separate char datatype.
 Instead, a single character is treated as a string ( str ) of length 1.

 3.What are the features of python?
+  * Easy to learn.
+  * High-level language.
+  * Interpreted.
+  * Object-oriented.
+  * Extensive libraries.
+  * Cross-platform.

 (13-08-2025)

 1.Difference between compilation and interpreter?
+  * Compilation means coverts the whole program into machine code at once before execution.
+  * Interpreter means Executes code line by line at runtime.

 2.Understand about VS code and the shortcuts?
 3.Find the difference between (=) and (==)?

 (14-08-2025)